4 Principles to Source Capital from High Net-Worth Individuals and Find Off-Market Deals

 After read over one hundred submissions, the common thread I found between everyone’s obstacle was two-fold: raising investment capital and finding more off-market real estate deals.

 In keeping with the personalized theme of the conference, I formed my keynote address so that at its conclusion, all attendees would have practical takeaways for how to raise money and find off-market real estate deals.

 Here are the four tactics I provided:

 1 – Build Your Network

 The most important thing that we can do to play the long game in real estate investing is to build a network.
-I have found that the best way to build a network and what I attribute to the majority of my success is to create a thought leadership platform.
+I have found that the best way to do this (and what I attribute to the majority of my success) is to create a thought leadership platform.